theodorosploumis/drupal-contract/README.md

 ## Parameters to consider

 - Drupal version
+- Hosting
 - Member accounts.
 If anonymous can create member accounts or sumbit data there are more security issues to take care of
-- eCommerce system. eCommerce needs special treatment and specific maintenance tasks
+- User permissions and roles
 - 3rd party integrations (authentication, APIs, external js libraries etc).
 More integrations mean more issues
-- Database size
+- Database size and increase factor
+- Is there any migration happened from older Drupal versions?
 - Website activity status (traffic, bandwidth, page impressions, peaks)
-- Drupal version
 - Custom modules, plugins, code
 - Multisite system

-- User permissions and roles
+- eCommerce system. eCommerce needs special treatment and specific maintenance tasks
-- Other special requirements (eg US org site)
+- Other special requirements (eg Goverment website)

 ## Common Drupal maintenance tasks